 In compose mode, you can attach documents from a Filevine project to the email you are sending.
 To attach a document, find the desired project in the add-in and click on the “Attach Filevine Documents” button.

 You will see a list of all folders and documents in that project.
 Click through the folder structure if needed to find the document you would like to attach, and click on the document to attach it to the email.
 Multiple documents can be attached.

 Once the document has been attached to the email from Filevine, it will show in the list of file attachments for that email, but will be deselected by default.

 If you’d like to send the attachment back to Filevine, select the attachment.
 The attachment name can be edited and a new location chosen for the file, as described in the preceding section.

 In Filevine, the email will appear as an orange email icon.
 This email will not use the project email.
 The “Sent from” and “Sent to” information will remain the same as in Outlook.

 The activity item will also include an .eml file of the email.
-Click the .eml file in the item and download.
+Click the .eml file in the item to download.
 The file will open as an email, where you will be able to reply, forward, etc. just as you would normally for an email.